klarna/system_monitor/README.md

 [![Developed at Klarna][klarna-image]][klarna-url]

-`system_monitor` is a BEAM VM monitoring and introspection application that helps troubleshooting live systems.
+`system_monitor` is a BEAM VM monitoring and introspection application that helps in troubleshooting live systems.
 It collects various information about Erlang processes and applications.
-Unlike `observer`, `system_monitor` does not require connecting to the monitored system via Erlang distribution protocol, and can be used to monitor systems with very tight access restrictions.
+Unlike `observer`, `system_monitor` does not require connecting to the monitored system via the Erlang distribution protocol, and can be used to monitor systems with very tight access restrictions.